scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 based on dynamic programming, was used to achieve objectives (i), which will be of major interest to retailers and distributors.
-A deep learning method :cite:`goodfellow2016deep`, based on Recurrent Neural Networks (RNN) and Convolutional Neural Network (CNN), and both implemented using the TensorFlow library :cite:`girija2016tensorflow`, was used to achieve objectives (ii), which will be of major interest to consumers.
+A deep learning method :cite:`goodfellow2016deep`, based on Recurrent Neural Networks (RNN) and Convolutional Neural Network (CNN), and both implemented using the TensorFlow library :cite:`girija2016tensorflow` to reach the requirements of objective (ii).
+Those implementations are going to create significant interest from consumers.

 The problem can be reformulated as a binary prediction task: given a consumer, the history of their previous purchases and a product with their price history,